These cards move money from a credit card to a bank account and help you shift non-credit card debts to 0%.

-Really it should be higher so the debt is wiped during the time you’ve got 0%.
+Really this monthly amount should be higher than the minimum.
+You want to aim for the debt to be wiped during the time you’ve got 0%.
 So £1,000 over 18 months would be £56 a month.

 And it’s even better if you pay off more, usually as much as you can each month, and clear it as fast as you can.
 I’ve written more here about ways to quickly clear credit card debt.

 I mentioned above how a 0% purchase card is better for any big spending you’ve got coming up that you want to spread the cost of, but that’s not your only option.